 Q IS FOR QUESTIONS

 It’s a given that people are drawn to babies, and whenever I meet anyone randomly in public there’s always questions: ‘How old is she?
 What’s her name?’
-Etc. Then there is the continuous questions from family ‘Is she sleeping through?
+Etc. Then there are the continuous questions from family ‘Is she sleeping through?
 Is she teething?
 What solids is she on?’
 Is it just me as a parent that thinks the questions from others are endless?

 R IS FOR ROUTINE

 …what routine?
 This may sound hard to believe but my nine month old is her own person!
 I’ve tried to put her into a routine believe me, but she just won’t, so I go with the flow.
-As a result my parenting philosophy has become feed/eat/sleep on demand as that is a more natural approach at such a young age.
+As a result, my parenting philosophy has become feed/eat/sleep on demand as that is a more natural approach at such a young age.
 And thankfully Aniyah’s loose routine means she sleeps around twelve hours a night unless she’s having a sleepless night.

 S IS FOR SLEEPLESS NIGHTS

 Think they stop when your baby can go longer between feeds?
 Ha, think again!
 There’s the dreaded sleep regression, developmental leaps and then just fighting sleep for no apparent reason!
 As I’m typing this my daughter is fighting sleep and she is definitely exhausted; As am I…all the time!

 ALL THE TIME but still no teeth to show for it!
 I’m starting to think my baby will be gummy for the foreseeable future.
 Which doesn’t make sense to me considering my daughter’s nappies have had that vinegar-like smell due to teething for the past six months!